 - The Reveal: Jimmy Olsen is the Big Bad and has Kryptonian powers.

-- Sanity Slippage: Up to Eleven with this version of Oliver Queen, who had previously lost an arm, an eye, and the use of his legs to AMAZO.
+- Sanity Slippage: This version of Oliver Queen, who had previously lost an arm, an eye, and the use of his legs to AMAZO.

 - Jimmy Olsen is also revealed to have suffered from this a great deal.

 - Screw This, I'm Out of Here!: Witnessing the escalating anti-alien feeling against herself and Hawkman, Hawkwoman briefly prepares to leave Earth, to the point of rendezvousing with her old spaceship... only to fly back to save two children from a fire, with everyone in the surrounding street moving in her defence when the police try to arrest her.

 - Sliding Scale of Idealism vs. Cynicism: Likely as a means of showing how integral Superman is to the DCU, this world (and story) lean just a bit more towards the cynical side of the spectrum than the usual portrayal of the DCU.
 That said, the ending is a (mostly) happy one.

 - Speak Ill of the Dead: Subverted with Hawkman.
 The news reports barely mentioned his death in the hands of Amazo, if at all.
 Though "alien scum" is written on the plaque of the Hawksuit display.